 A minimum-wage employee currently receives $7.25/hour.
 Payroll taxes of 15.3% are imposed on that amount to fund Social Security and Medicare.
 Half of the tax is additive, supposedly paid by the employer, and half is subtractive, taken out of the employee’s take-home pay.
 As a result, the employer actually pays around $7.80 an hour and the employee actually receives around $6.70 an hour in take-home pay, and the government gets the difference, around $1.10 per hour.

 Economists and policy experts all agree that the “employer’s share” is a legislative fiction, intended to disguise the amount of the tax.
-In reality, the “true” minimum wage is what the employer must spend, currently around $7.80/hour.
+In reality, the “true” minimum wage is what the employer must spend, currently around $7.80/hour including the payroll tax.
 This means that the actual subtractive payroll tax rate is $1.10 ÷ $7.80, which is a bit more than 14.21%.

 2009 was the last year the minimum wage was adjusted for inflation.
 Looking ahead to 2020, an estimated compound inflation adjustment of 19.5% since 2009 is a reasonable projection.
 That would yield an inflation-adjusted pre-tax minimum wage in 2020 of almost exactly $10/hour.
 This would mean a minimum after-tax wage of $8/hour in 2020.